EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Gameplay.md

 Players can use their action to move up to their mobility.
 Each time player uses this in one turn they reduce their mobility by one (for this turn).
 Leftover movement from one action cannot be transfered to next one since each action gets resolved by itself.

+### Long move (Dash action)

+You can use 2 of your actions to preform long move which is equal to 2x your mobility x 2 + 1 but it must be used all at once.

 ### Making an attack (Attack action)

 Player rolls skill check against their skill gate for attack action (Attack gate).
 If they succeed they then roll their weapon's damage that DM then substracts from target's life (after applying armor reduction to it).